quadratecode/zhlaw/docs/MAIN_ENTRY_POINTS.md

 # Main Entry Points Documentation

-This document lists all main entry point files and their possible argument combinations.
-Each command can be copy-pasted directly.
+This document lists all main entry point modules and their standardized command-line arguments.
+All modules use consistent argument patterns for easier operation.

 ## 1. a1_scrape_zhlex.py - ZH-Lex Scraping Pipeline